aritrochakraborty29/Organnons/README.md

 # A Complete PHP/MySQL based web application:

-**Check Database Settings file for Username / password -- Admin User: admin / Password: 1234**
+**Check Database Settings file for Username / password -- Admin User: admin / Password: admin

 The complete ecommerce script with Paypal integration.
 Some of the features are as follow: